 If you’re wondering how this story ends, we were able to find new hardwood flooring that pretty well matched our old stuff and we installed it in our master bedroom.
 Check it out here!

-Now this certainly isn’t that bad (and trust me we’ve encountered things much worse while we were renovating) but the morale of the story here is that we were super duper disappointed with this discovery.
+Now this certainly isn’t that bad (and trust me we’ve encountered things much worse while we were renovating) but the moral of the story here is that we were super duper disappointed with this discovery.
 Things didn’t get according to plan.
 Which brings us to our next lesson…

 Take a break when you get mad or start making too many mistakes.